 Some years ago I noted that I had seen yellow paper wasps, Ropalidia romandi, in my garden but hadn’t seen the nest, presumably also in my garden, which they were coming from.
-It could have been vital information, saving me from a nasty confrontation, so I kept on looking – with no success at all.
+Its location could have been vital information, saving me from a nasty confrontation, so I kept on looking – with no success at all.

 I finally spotted it very recently, above the roof-line of our high-set house in a paperbark tree (please visit this page if you want to call it a bottlebrush – it’s both) and overhanging the neighbours’ fence.
 A clear view of it was only possible from one or two locations even when I knew it was there, so I don’t feel too chagrined at missing it for so long.